Skip to content

 • Low-level code design principles:

-• create uses lean functions.
+• Bingo uses lean functions.
 Output file structures are defined with raw objects and strings.

 • projen leans into classes in its architecture.
 It heavily uses jsii and defines output files with classes.